 The Christmas holiday in Germany begins on December 24th and ends on the 26th.
-On the 24th (Christmas Eve), most Germans work a half-day and shops are open until the early afternoon.
+Most Germans work a half-day on the 24th (Christmas Eve), and shops are open until the early afternoon.

-With the famous Christmas markets in almost every town you come across, you are sure to have the time of your life.
-Whether you visit Germany during the Holiday Season for business or pleasure, you will have a lot to talk about when you return home.
-The way Germans celebrate this holiday is not much different than the way Americans do.
+With the famous Christmas markets in almost every town you come across, you will surely have the time of your life.
+Whether you visit Germany during the Holiday Season for business or pleasure, you will have much to discuss when you return home.
+The way Germans celebrate this holiday is not much different from Americans’.

-The tradition of the Christmas tree with the presents underneath is of course the main tradition.
-You will find lights all over the place as you will in the U.S.
+The Christmas tree tradition with the presents underneath is, of course, the main tradition.
+You will find lights everywhere, as you will in the U.S.

 Christmas Markets (Weihnachtsmarkt)

 Possibly the number one attraction during Christmas time in Germany.
 These exciting Christmas markets in Germany usually start toward the end of November and end on the 22nd or 23rd of December in bigger cities like Frankfurt, Berlin, and Munich.

 In smaller cities, they are normally held on one weekend in December.
 Each town holds its own Christmas market, so it is not uncommon for them to be held on different weekends.
 The town’s mayor traditionally opens the Christmas market by lighting an enormous tree.

 They are a place you can go with your family to enjoy the Christmas season and take in every wonderful thing this season brings.
 Markets are usually held in a public, open area in the city center.
 You walk up to the area and enjoy.
 You may not want to drive to the markets, though.

 Germany has very limited parking spots during normal months, and getting a parking spot anywhere close to a Christmas market is almost impossible.
 If you wish to drive, there is one option: parking in a garage and paying approx. 2 EURO/hour, but I will warn you, the Gluehwein tends to sneak up on you ;-).